UWrc/tillicum-slurm/01-scheduling-jobs.md

 salloc --qos=interactive --gpus=1 --time=01:00:00
 ```

-The job will pend in the queue.
+The job will wait in the queue.
 When the job starts, you’ll see messages similar to:

 ```bash
 salloc: job 18973 has been allocated resources